 Bullying and harassment based on your sexuality, sex characteristics and gender identity can make you feel isolated or alone, and make it difficult to explore and express your identity.
-If you are struggling with online bullying and harassment remember that there are services that can help.
+Find out more about the options available to help.

-- Being shamed or called names online, including insults relating to your sexuality, sex characteristics or gender.
+- Being shamed or called names online, including insults relating to your sexuality, sex characteristics or gender identity

-- Someone threatening to do any of the these things.
+- Someone threatening to do any of these things

 What is the Harmful Digital Communications Act?

-Its normal to freak out, or feel like you have to respond to the bullying straight away.
-Take a breath, don’t respond right away and do the steps below first.
+- Think about what to do: Its normal to feel upset and like you have to respond straight away.
+Take a breath and do the steps below first.

-Talk to someone that you feel you can trust.
+- Reach out: Talk to someone that you can trust.
 This could be a close friend, a parent, other family members, a guidance counsellor or even a teacher.
-If you’d rather talk to someone else, you can contact Netsafe, RainbowYOUTH, OUTLine or Youthline for support.
+If you’d rather talk to someone else, you can contact Netsafe, RainbowYOUTH, OutLine or Youthline for support.

 How common is it?

-We know that gender diverse young people are four times more likely to be bullied at school than their cisgender peers, and same or both sex attracted young people are three times more likely to be bullied.
+Gender-diverse young people are four times more likely to be bullied at school than their cisgender peers, and same or both sex attracted young people are three times more likely to be bullied.
 Research shows that these statistics translate to the online world too, with queer and gender-diverse people commonly being targeted by bullies and abused online.
-Remember that there is support available to help if you are being bullied or abused online.

 If someone is: